Hundreds of waterfalls in the middle of the rainforest

 It is also possible to enjoy the Devil’s Throat from the Brazilian side.
 In Portuguese it is called Garganta do Diabo.
 From this side you get the complete picture of this part of Iguazu Falls.
 And how impressive this water explosion can be.
 Be aware you will see people on the top of the waterfalls at the Argentinian side.

 This waterfall is only 25 meters high but the trail to Macuco Fall gives many opportunities to see the waterfalls and the surrounding rainforest.
 At the end of the trail you can catch a boat to the bottom of Iguazu Falls.

 Most tourists walk straight to the waterfalls (or they go by small train), but the surrounding jungle is bustling with the life of flora and fauna.
 You can purchase maps indicating the different directions the various paths lead to.
 You can also hire a guide at the visitor’s center, who can take you on a longer hike.
 Ask for the list of animals you may encounter here.
 If you walk calmly and slowly enough, you will really be able to see how beautiful this place actually is.

 In and around the waterfalls there are many birds, including toucans, macaws, and trogons.
 You will see many of them in the trees by the water.
 The birds are rather used to humans and it is easy to get close to them, so you may want to look closely at trees and bushes alongside the paths.
 However, the best thing to do is simply listen.
-The birds, most of them very colorful, are loud and lively.
+The birds, most of them very colourful, are loud and lively.